TheGoldenEye/cointracking_dpos/README.md

 If `createInternalTx` is set to true, internal transactions between the analysed accounts are considered (creates Deposit/Withdrawal pairs for account transfers).
 This setting overwrites the ignore list (see later) for internal transactions.

+The `fiat_currency` is only used for fee transactions and transactiions with zero cost base.

 In the `accounts` section you have to define the accounts to analyse.
 You should delete the dummy entries here.
 You can use the comment field for your own purposes.